Living with Nature in the City: What Research Has to Offer

 • Location: Triolet Campus - Faculty of Science - Building 5 - Lecture Hall 03 (Room A 5.03) - Place E. Bataillon, Montpellier

-As part of theAdNatura ecology fair (February 4-7, 2026, Montpellier), SFE2, in partnership with Défi Clé BiodivOc, is offering a series of scientific presentations entitled:
+As part of theAdNatura Ecology Fair (February 4–7, 2026, Montpellier), the SFE2, in partnership with the Défi Clé BiodivOc, is hosting a series of scientific presentations titled:

-This session will use a few examples to illustrate how research studies the interactions between humans and non-humans in cities.
-Three researchers will use their work to illustrate how the layout of our cities affects biodiversity, and the means that exist to promote this biodiversity in cities.
+This session will use a few examples to illustrate how research examines the interactions between humans and non-human organisms in urban settings.
+Three researchers will draw on their work to demonstrate how urban planning affects biodiversity and the ways in which we can promote biodiversity in cities.

 Program: